 Include two extra copies of the Title Page, one with the number of copies to be ordered.

-About three to four weeks into the following quarter*, the bindery will deliver the bound copies of the thesis to the Academic Programs and Graduate Studies Office.
-The APGS office will then send your bound copies to your department, which will notify you by phone or email to pickup your personal copies.
+About three to four weeks into the following semester*, the bindery will deliver the bound copies of the thesis to the Academic Programs and Services Office.
+The APS office will then send your bound copies to your department, which will notify you by phone or email to pickup your personal copies.

 It is your responsibility to pickup (or arrange for pickup of) your personal copies.
 The University cannot mail or otherwise transmit the personal copies.